nivkner/mosalloc/README.md

 models.
 For more information about Mosalloc, its usages, and motivation, please refer to the paper which was published in [MICRO '20](https://www.microarch.org/micro53/).

+# Prerequisites
+- Sudo permissions: reserving hugepages requires sudo permissions.
+We recommend to configure sudo permissions without password to fully automate the workflow.
+Sudo without password may stop the workflow at these steps prompting for your password.
+- Python3

 # Technical Details
 Mosalloc is implemented as a dynamic library and can be pre-loaded before glibc (using LD_PRELOAD environment variable) and hooks all memory requests made by an application.
 - First, Mosalloc intercepts `malloc()` requests by hooking the `morecore()` function, which `malloc()` calls when it needs to extend the heap.